-6 Types of Tech That Can Help You Sleep Better (Hint: Your Phone Isn't One of Them)
+6 Types of Tech That Can Help You Sleep Better (Hint: Your Phone Isn't One of Them) The bedroom should generally be a 'tech-free' zone, though there are some exceptions.

 That's right -- remove your laptop, TV and smartphone.
 No excuses!
 If you are using your phone as an alarm clock, spend $5 for the real deal.
 If you're in the habit of falling asleep to the TV, it's time for a new routine.
 Why?
 Blue light emitted from these devices inhibits our body's natural melatonin production, which we need to fall asleep and stay asleep each night.
 Quite simply, technology can keep us up at night.